HEATlab/DREAM/README.md

 ## Problem Instances
 All problem instances used to evaluate DREAM are available in the problem_instances directory.
 They are parameterized into subdirectories by problem features, as described in [Lund et al 2017](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/download/14641/14163)

-The ROVERS benchmark is available at [http://groups.csail.mit.edu/mers/datasets/scheduling/](http://groups.csail.mit.edu/mers/datasets/scheduling/).
+The ROVERS benchmark is available at [http://groups.csail.mit.edu/mers/datasets/scheduling/](http://groups.csail.mit.edu/mers/datasets/scheduling/).  [rovers_coordination.json](http://groups.csail.mit.edu/mers/datasets/scheduling/rover_coordination.json) contains the instances used to evaluate DREAM in the 2019 ICAPS paper.

 ## Project Notes
 Check out the [IDEAS.md](IDEAS.md) file to see what we (as a lab) have tried.